 But Gaulker wouldn’t give up.
 He sold his family’s Gaulker’s Point property on Lake St. Clair to Henry Ford and used the money to rescue what remained of Electric Park, the other half, from foreclosure.
 He started erecting a new 2-mile roller coaster, but died in 1912 before it could be completed.

-The site and coaster opened as Pike’s Peak, which then became the Derby Racer and was eventually folded into the Riverview Park resort.
+The site and coaster opened as Pike’s Peak, which then became the Derby Racer and was eventually folded into the Riverview Park resort next door, on the east side of the bridge approach.
 All of Riverview was demolished by the City in 1928 as a public nuisance and turned into Gabriel Richard Park.